Hubert Airy

 Hubert Airy (June 14, 1838 – June 1, 1903) was an English physician who was the pioneer in the study of a migraine.
 He was the son of Sir George Airy, Astronomer Royal.
 He has two portraits in the National Portrait Gallery.

-He was one of the first to describe the common visual aura, which is the second stage in an outbreak of a migraine attack and precede a headache, and also coined the term Scintillating scotoma for it.
+Airy was one of the first to describe the common visual aura, which is the second stage in an outbreak of a migraine attack and precede a headache, and also coined the term scintillating scotoma for it.